Phone: (360) 481-6464

 Health Concerns

-Often I can see what your animal companions can add about wellness, pain, the sources of symptoms, and more.
-Most of us have experienced worry when our animals show signs of distress, illness, fatigue or sensitivity.
-Sometimes animals can pinpoint the reasons for us, even offering suggestions of what they need.
+Most of us have experienced worry when our animals show signs of distress, illness, irritation or sensitivity.
+Sometimes animals can pinpoint the reason for us, even offering suggestions of what they might need.

-Over the years, my clients' animals have explained shellfish poisoning, intestinal blockages, food and bedding allergies, teeth problems, and even blindness.
-Many times open-minded vets have been glad to get the animal's advice and met with success in treating them.
+Over the years, my clients’ animals have explained shellfish poisoning, intestinal blockages, food and bedding allergies, teeth problems and even temporary blindness.
+Often their vets have been open to the animal’s advice and met with more success in treating them.

 Animal Communication about Past Experiences